Purpose and Policy

 Restricted Parking Areas

 Mount Mercy reserves the right to close a campus parking area for institutional purposes.
-MMU will endeavor to provide advanced notice when possible to the Mount Mercy community before an area is reserved by means of signs posted around campus, campus e-mail, and, if time permits, in Tunnel Talk.
+The University will endeavor to provide advanced notice when possible to the Mount Mercy community before an area is reserved by means of signs posted around campus, campus e-mail, and, if time permits, cones and signage.

 A reciprocal agreement exists between Mount Mercy and Coe College to honor each other’s parking stickers.
 The parking sticker will be obtained where the student is enrolled.
 This agreement allows students of either institution to park in a designated area.
 Any person parking in a restricted area, for example, handicapped, loading zone, etc., or in an area for which the permit is not valid, will be ticketed according to the rules determined by the institution whose property is involved.